Enhanced co-operation

 Notes

 Some Euro-critics see enhanced co-operation for sub-groups of EU members as providing the legal basis for a two-tier, two-class EU.
-If a group of Member states large enough to have a majority within the EU decide to make decisions among themselves, they will be able to run the EU without consulting the rest of the Member states.
-Others see it as an instrument of flexibility, the basis for an EU of "concentric cirles"
+If a group of member states large enough to have a majority within the EU decide to make decisions among themselves, they will be able to run the EU without consulting the rest of the member states.
+Others see it as an instrument of flexibility, the basis for an EU of "concentric cirles".

 Links